thanhntmany/parking-system-device-agent/README.md

-> This is built on js firstly.
+> Currently, this is built on js.
 If needed, Its could be replaced by another platform/languages.

+Intended supported devices (physical and emulated):
+- Camera
+- Reader (card, QR, barcode...)
+- Entry exit digital sign
+- Barrier